NASA is using data from the Ridgecrest earthquakes to understand the atmosphere on Venus | ExBulletin

 NASA is using data from the Ridgecrest earthquakes to understand the atmosphere on Venus

-RIDGECREST, CA (KERO) – We all remember the 2019 Ridgecrest earthquakes that shook the community to its core.
-Now, two years later, a bright side has been announced.
+Ridgecrest, CA (KERO) – We all remember the 2019 Ridgecrest earthquake that shook the community from the ground up.
+Two years later, the silver lining has now been announced.

-As the community recovers from the devastating 2019 earthquakes at Ridgecrest, NASA researchers were realizing they had a unique opportunity to make big strides for the scientific community.
+As the community recovers from the devastating 2019 earthquake at Ridge Crest, NASA researchers have realized that the scientific community has a unique opportunity to make great strides.

-Between July 4 and July 6, 2019, a series of powerful earthquakes rocked near Ridgecrest, causing more than 10,000 aftershocks over a six-week period.
-Seeing an opportunity, researchers from NASA’s Jet Propulsion Laboratory and NASA’s California Institute of Technology (Caltech) have launched balloon-attached instruments to high altitudes over the region in hopes of making the first balloon-borne detection of a naturally occurring earthquake.
-Their goal: to test the technology for future applications on Venus, where balloons equipped with scientific instruments can float above the planet’s extremely rough surface.
+Between July 4 and 6, 2019, a series of powerful earthquakes struck near Ridgecrest, with more than 10,000 aftershocks in six weeks.
+Seizing the opportunity, researchers at NASA’s Jet Propulsion Laboratory and the California Institute of Technology have installed equipment on high-altitude balloons in the area in hopes of making the first detection by a balloon of a naturally occurring earthquake.
+I skipped.
+Their goal is to test the technology for future applications on Venus, where a balloon equipped with scientific instruments could float on the surface of the largely inhabited planet.

-“If we can show that on Earth, since the signal is much stronger on Venus, we would expect that if there are earthquakes and volcanic eruptions on Venus, which is now assumed, we can also capture it on Venus,” said Siddharth Krishnamurthy, a laboratory technician.
-Jet Propulsion, principal investigator for the analysis effort.
+“If we can show it on Earth, the signal is pretty strong on Venus, so if there’s an earthquake or volcanic eruption that’s currently presumed on Venus, we would expect Venus to be able to pick it up.”
+Siddharth Krishnamurthy, an engineer at JPL, said he was a senior researcher on the analytical work.

-Krishnamurthy said the earthquakes at Ridgecrest presented a unique opportunity for NASA.
-The team was preparing for this experience, anticipating heading to Oklahoma.
-Then earthquakes of magnitude 6.4 and 7.1 provided the opportunity to conduct and experiment with this experiment in my backyard.
+Krishna Musi said the earthquake at Ridge Crest offered NASA a unique opportunity.
+The team was preparing for this experience in hopes of heading to Oklahoma.
+Later, earthquakes of magnitude 6.4 and 7.1 provided an opportunity to conduct this experiment and try it out in the backyard.

-“It was basically ringing hundreds of times a day,” he said.
-“So we put together this rapid response campaign.”
+“It rang hundreds of times a day,” he said.
+“So we put this rapid response campaign together.”

-What Krishnamurth is most interested in about balloons flying on Venus is that scientists can use them to drift over areas that appear to be seismically active based on satellite observations and see if they really are.
+Krishnamusi’s biggest interest in balloons over Venus is that scientists use them to drift in areas where seismic activity appears to be active based on satellite observations, and in fact.
+It is possible to find out if the balloon is actually active.

-“If we drift over a hot spot, or what looks like a volcano from orbit, the balloon will be able to listen for acoustic clues to see if it’s really behaving like a terrestrial volcano.”
+“If we drift over a hot spot, or something that looks like a volcano from orbit, the balloon will hear and resolve the acoustic clues if it’s already operating like a volcano on Earth.
+It can.”

-So, while the Ridgecrest jolts made history for their size and devastation two years ago, they may one day be part of an out-of-this-world breakthrough.
+Therefore, the Ridge Crest Impact achieved its size and history of destruction two years ago, but one day it could become part of a breakthrough in this world.

-“It’s as if there is all this circumstantial evidence that Venus is currently volcanically active, but no one has been able to make a direct measurement,” Krishnamurthy said.
-“So it would be really cool to be the first to go out there and catch an ongoing eruption of Venus and confirm that.”
+“There seems to be all the circumstantial evidence that Venus is currently volcanic, but no one can directly measure it,” Krishna Moshi said.
+“So it would be really cool to go there first and catch a volcanic eruption going on on Venus to see it.”

-The next step is for the team to head to Oklahoma this summer and repeat the experiment on more earthquakes in order to find patterns that they will then perform on Venus using models from the planet’s atmosphere.
+The next step is for the team to head to Oklahoma this summer and repeat the experiment with more earthquakes to find a pattern to land on Venus using a model of the planet’s atmosphere.

 Sources